Cordyceps (mace): properties, contraindications, how to take

 .

-In a 2010 study, rats were fattened and given cordycepin at the same time.
-The researchers' conclusions indicate that consumption of cordycepin may promote weight loss, and that the microflora produced by cordycepin may be one mechanism for reducing obesityand.
+In one 2010 study, rats were fed a high-fat diet and given cordycepin at the same time.
+The results showed that consumption of this mushroom may promote weight loss, due to cordycepin's modification of the gut microflora, which may be one mechanism for obesity reductionand.

 See also: